IGME-202-2221/project-2-sap2481/README.md

 - Flock: Nearest Man with Flame
 - Obstacles - Will avoid rocks, trees, and other obstacles in the world
-- Seperation - Will Separate from all other instances of Man
+- Seperation - Will Separate from all other agents

 #### State Transitions

-- Man will transition to this State when there is no more fire in the world, but a Man is carrying one
+- Man will transition to this State when there is no more fire in the world, but a Man is carrying a flame.

 ## GODS

 The Gods of Olympus attempting to stop the secret of Fire from reaching mankind.

-### FLOCK
+### Wander

-**Objective:** The Gods will flock together when no flames are in the world.
+**Objective:** The Gods will roam the world, avoiding Man.

 #### Steering Behaviors

-- Flock - Nearest God
+- Wander
 - Obstacles - Will avoid rocks, trees, and other obstacles in the world
-- Seperation - Will Separate from all other instances of Gods
+- Seperation - Will Separate from all other agents

 #### State Transistions

 - This State can be reached when no fires are in the world.
+It is also the default state for Gods.

 ### SEEK